ekosz/ekosz.github.io/_posts/07-26-12-do-not-count-on-persistent-state.md

+---
+layout: post
+title: do not count on persistent state
+---
 Today I finished moving my Tic Tac Toe program to the web.
 Before the game ran on a loop, and a single game object was constantly fed new moves.
 You can't do this with web based UI.
 Every web request starts with a blank slate.
 There is